MyPiece

 Where does tourmaline come from?

-Tourmaline is mined chiefly in Minas Gerais, Brazil — and Nigeria, Afghanistan and California.
+Tourmaline is mined around Minas Gerais, Brazil.
+A major source; tourmaline is also sourced from Nigeria, Afghanistan and California.

 Where is tourmaline cut and traded?